 The BC Building Code sets the minimum acceptable standards for structures.
 However, the code does not contain guidance special to the development of homes and buildings in the WUI.
 For this reason, the Local Government Act provides that Official Community Plans can contain special areas where additional regulations on development apply.
 There are two mechanisms available to local government under these powers.
 The first is "development approval information" (S. 484-487), which allows local governments to delineate areas where applicants for rezoning, development permits, and temporary use permits may be required to provide supplementary information.
 This can include wildfire hazard information, such as a wildfire hazard assessment of the subject property.
 This is one way for local governments to collect information about wildfire hazard on private land which is not available in this Community Wildfire Resiliency Plan.
-The RDN has established all of EA C as a Development Approval Information Area, meaning that a development application may be required to provide an "impact report" containing information pertinent to the approval.
-Details on the contents of the impact report are provided in the Impact Assessment Bylaw (No. 1165, 1999).
+The RDN has established all of EA F as a Development Approval Information Area, meaning that a development application may be required to provide additional information pertinent to the approval.
 The RDN can request additional information relevant to any policy within the Official Community Plan or in accord with any adopted bylaw.
 This may enable the RDN to request information about wildfire threat or hazard on private property.
 This information can be extremely valuable to the RDN's administrators in strategic planning for community wildfire resiliency across departments.

-Development Permit Areas
+Development Permit Areas Implementation